arke-industries/philotechnica/docs/whatis.md

 </p>

 ## Exterminate
-1. **War.** - good old shells, lasers, and missiles with a variety of defenses to balance them makes pursuing a pvp meta rewarding and enables varied fleet compositions for huge fights.
-All drones persist on the same map 24/7 so you can come to your ally's aid or ambush prey with equal ease.
+1. **War.** - Good old shells, lasers, and missiles with a variety of defenses to balance them makes pursuing a PVP meta rewarding and enables varied fleet compositions for huge fights.
+All drones persist on the same map 24/7, so you can come to your ally's aid or ambush prey with equal ease.
+We don't specify "battles" or "wars" in the game's code - anyone in the area can drop into a fight at any time, and there's no predetermined end to a battle - either one side is destroyed, or retreats, or the players declare a ceasefire.
-2. **Market.** - business is just a different kind of war.
-Create and execute contracts to buy, sell, and share tech, resources, starmaps, and drones.
+2. **Market.** - Business is just a different kind of war.
+You'll be able to create and execute contracts to buy, sell, and share tech, resources, starmaps, and drones.
+We want to reward explorers for finding new star systems, industrialists for perfecting their supply chain, and designers for perfectly tweaking their blueprints.
+The market is the way to go.
-3. **More Politics.** - orgs obviously gonna go to war all the time.
-Multiple org memberships for players mean Really Fun(tm) political stuff like false flagging, ROE, and collateral damage become possible.
+3. **More Politics.** - War is the most obvious interaction between Organizations, but it's so much more than lining up and shooting one another.
+Contracts and custom designs let Orgs wage economic war on one another.
+Players can belong to multiple Orgs, which when coupled with our detection and line of sight systems means that emergent gameplay like ambushes, false flag attacks, rules of engagement, plausible deniability, and collateral damage become a reality.

 <p align="center">
   <figure>